On the first test of the Weak Equivalence Principle in low Earth orbit: Outliers, gaps and artificial data

-Filling the gaps is mandatory as long as the analysis is performed in the frequency domain.
-However, a different approach is possible because the frequency and phase of a differential acceleration due to WEP violation in the field of a source body (the Earth in this case) are known; only its amplitude and sign are unknown.
+A clear-cut way out is to proceed in the footsteps of the \textit{E\"ot-Wash} ground tests of the WEP with rotating torsion balances.
+They established the limit to WEP violation using only the real measured data by exploiting the fact that the frequency and phase of a differential acceleration due to WEP violation in the field of a source body (the Earth in this case) are known, only its amplitude and sign are unknown.

-At any given time, in the reference frame rotating with the MICROSCOPE\ spacecraft, the position of the Earth and the phase of the sensitive axis are known, and the offset of the TM's can be derived from the tidal effect.
-Hence, in the time series of differential accelerations the violation signal is a sinusoid with the synodic period of the spacecraft relative to the Earth (at zero spin it would coincide with the orbital period) whose maximum size (unknown) occurs twice per synodic period when the sensitive axis of the sensor points towards or away from Earth (sign unknown).
-This demodulated phase lock-in signal can be fitted to the time series of the differential acceleration data --only the real measured data-- in order to determine its amplitude and sign, which therefore would not be affected by whatever gaps.
+In the case of\textit{ Microscope} it works as follows.
+At any given time, in the reference frame rotating with the spacecraft, the position of the Earth and the phase of the sensitive axis are known.
+Hence, in the time series of the acceleration differences the violation signal is a sinusoid with the synodic frequency of the spacecraft relative to the Earth whose maximum size (of opposite sign and unknown modulus) occurs twice per synodic period, when the sensitive axis points towards or away from Earth (sign unknown).
+This demodulated phase lock-in signal can be fitted to the time series of the acceleration differences --only the real measured ones-- in order to determine its amplitude and sign, which therefore would not be affected by whatever gaps.

-In addition, lock-in detection makes it possible to separate spurious effects that have the same frequency of the signal, but not the same phase, as in the case of the glitch-induced effect (provided the spurious effect is not much bigger).
-Although both the glitch and the signal come from the Earth, it is very unlikely that the sensitive axes point exactly to the center of mass of the Earth when the glitch effect is maximum.
-Therefore, should a residual spurious effect remain after the elimination of glitches, it would not be confused with the signal.
+A problem is that in \textit{Microscope} outliers have an effect at the frequency of the signal.
+However, we do not expect it to have the same phase.
+The differential acceleration of a potential WEP violation in the field of the Earth is a vector pointing to the center of mass of the Earth, hence it is maximum (in amplitude) when the coaxial cylinders of the sensor unit are along the radial direction.
+We have seen that glitches induced by heat from the Earth produce an acceleration difference at the same frequency, but they are certainly unrelated to the phase of the symmetry/sensitive axes (when the accumulated stress energy is released the test cylinders may be oriented in any direction relative to the Earth).
+Thus, should a residual spurious effect remain after the elimination of glitches, it would not be confused with the signal.

-A procedure of this kind has been successfully used in the\textit{ E\"ot-Wash} ground tests of the WEP\,\cite{Adel2008,AdelCQGfocusissue2012}.
-The same procedure, applied to the MICROSCOPE\ data, would establish beyond question that the result of the experiment is not affected by the gaps and the artificial data generated to fill them.
+This analysis applied to \textit{Microscope} real measured data after removal of the outliers would establish beyond question the result of the experiment.